RonakReyhani/quizify/README.md

 let the fun begin!
 Get ready to dive into the exciting features of our app.
 How about downloading a summarization of your uploaded document or web content?
 Let's embark on this thrilling journey together!"

-By clicking the `summarize` button below, the Hugging Face agent will generate a summary of your document.
+By clicking the `file_summarization_tool` button below, the Hugging Face agent will generate a summary of your document.
 Please note that the summarization model used by the agent is the default tool, so the results may not be perfect.
 If your document is excessively large, there is a chance it may encounter difficulties or exhibit unexpected behavior while processing.

 We haven't forgotten about that!
 You might be eager to download the summary, so go ahead and click the button to access it.